The Latest Car Finance News & Advice

 • Miss out on dual control: As you will have to learn in the other person’s car, you won’t have access to the safety of dual control.
 All instructor vehicles come with dual control, allowing them to take control from the passenger seat if an issue arises.
 If something goes wrong in your friend’s car, will they be able to correct the issue?

 • Pick up bad habits: A friend or family member has likely driven for a while and may have picked up some bad habits.
 The difference between being test-ready and road-ready can be different, and picking up bad habits before a test can see you earning avoidable minors.
+Take a look at some of the most common minors and majors people make on their tests.

 • Could experience the complete opposite of a relaxing experience: Family members can sometimes make driving stressful.
 Different dynamics to an instructor could lead to more arguments and your family losing their patience much quicker than an instructor would.